Are you are a cat or dog person?

 Starting The Day With Sunrise At St. John’s Fortress

 If I’m honest, I didn’t make sunrise up even though everyone said I’d regret not doing so.
-The most popular way to St John’s Fortress, is going behind the old town near the cathedral of St. Tryphon.
+The most popular way to St John’s Fortress is to climb Kotor’s city walls by going behind the old town near the cathedral of St. Tryphon.
 You pay three euros and make your way up the stairs.

 As I like to make things tough for myself, I chose to go up via the longer free route known as the Ladder of Kotor.